Xippo/OM-Cookie-Manager/readme.txt

 - Composer support
 - New Group awareness.
 If the panel finds a new group(with a new ID) it will show up again.
 - Improved multi language support
+**9.2.0**
+- Optional - TypoScript Constant processing inside the cookie HTML.
+It must be enabled inside the Extension Settings after that you should clear the system cache

 Icons used in the extension.
 Visible only in the backend.
 Icons made by Smashicons from www.flaticon.com